Political action committee: Super PACs

-Super PACs, officially known as "independent expenditure-only political action committees," are unlike traditional PACs in that they may raise unlimited amounts from individuals, corporations, unions, and other groups to spend on, for example, ads overtly advocating for or against political candidates.
+Super PACs, officially known as "independent expenditure-only political action committees", are unlike traditional PACs in that they may raise unlimited amounts from individuals, corporations, unions, and other groups to spend on, for example, ads overtly advocating for or against political candidates.
 However, they are not allowed to either coordinate with or contribute directly to candidate campaigns or political parties.
 Super PACs are subject to the same organizational, reporting, and public disclosure requirements of traditional PACs.

-Hybrid PAC
+Hybrid PACs

 A hybrid PAC (sometimes called a Carey Committee) is similar to a super PAC, but can give limited amounts of money directly to campaigns and committees, while still making independent expenditures in unlimited amounts.

 Top PACs by election cycle

 OpenSecrets maintains a list of the largest PACs by election cycle on its website OpenSecrets.org.
 Their list can be filtered by receipts or different types of expenses, political party, and type of PAC.